critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 In building the initial factory modes, we have considered modes as falling into two broad categories:

 -   A *scope mode* directly visualizes the incoming audio signal.
 This could take the form of a classic “oscilloscope” signal representation or something far different.
 Either way, animation is continuously updated with the received audio.
--   A *trigger mode* also visualizes the incoming audio signal, but it doesn’t draw continually as an oscilloscope mode would.
-Instead a trigger event will generate a visual.
+-   A *trigger mode* uses a 'trigger event' to generate a visual change.
+Trigger modes are useful for when you want to sync visuals to a beat.
+The trigger source is set with the **On Screen Menu's** Audio MIDI Settings page.
 By default a trigger is generated when the audio crosses a threshold, around -5dB.
 You can also select a MIDI note or clock to generate a trigger, see Chapter 3.

 To make things easy to read, a factory mode whose name start with `S - ` is a scope mode, and one beginning with `T - ` is a trigger mode.
 But as the descriptions above may suggest, there is plenty of wiggle room as modes can readily blend these ideas or go off in completely new directions.
 Thinking in the scope/trigger paradigm to start is a good way to both help you understand the factory modes and organize your own ideas for new modes or new even categories.